 Wandering around on the lawn and exploring the grounds in the afternoon sun was a certainly a perfect way to de-stress after the M4 traffic, and in fact it seemed to be a perfect way to spend every afternoon.
 However as unfortunately I didn’t actually live here, however easy it was to believe that I did, time was marching on – the spa called.

-The spa at Lucknam Park
+Lucknam Park spa

-This was one of the main reasons I was here, having heard about the millions the privately-owned Lucknam Park had spent on its spa.
+The Lucknam Park spa was one of the main reasons I was here, having heard about the millions the privately-owned Lucknam Park had spent on its spa.
 I found it in a separate building in the walled garden through the courtyard, and was handed a vast fluffy robe and slippers and shown to the immaculate changing rooms.

 Suitably attired I shuffled through to the spa itself.
 Next to the pristine 20 metre indoor swimming pool were a row of loungers, with fluffy towels tucked next to them in little side tables.